 I submitted this information before the 24 hour period was finished.

-I received my positive response for the program on 9 September.
-It is important to note that in my application, I included my fiance, so the response included her in the approval.
+I received my positive response on September 9th.
+It is important to note that in my application, I included my fiance, so the response also included her in the approval.
 All she had to do was submit a copy of her passport (she also got an email from them asking for this).

 If you have questions not covered above, please contact firstname.lastname@example.org